 4. How do I determine if a community is participating in the National Flood Insurance Program (NFIP)?

 To determine the participation status of a particular community, you can check with the floodplain administrator in that community or you can look up the community in the Community Status Book (CSB), a report that lists all communities participating in the NFIP.
-The CSB includes status of communities, nonparticipating communities with maps, effective dates of the current map index, and Community Identification Numbers.
+The CSB includes status of communities, nonparticipating communities with maps, effective dates of the current map index and Community Identification Numbers.

 Community participation in the NFIP is voluntary.
 Communities that join the NFIP agree to manage flood hazard areas by adopting the minimum regulatory standards of the NFIP.
 These standards are listed in Section 60.3 of the NFIP regulations, which may be accessed through the Guidance Documents and Other Published Resources page on the FEMA Website.

-If a community chooses not to participate in the NFIP, property owners in that jurisdiction are unable to purchase Federal flood insurance.
-In addition, Federal grants, loans, disaster assistance, and Federal mortgage insurance are unavailable for the acquisition or construction of structures located in the floodplain as shown on the NFIP maps.
+If a community chooses not to participate in the NFIP, property owners in that jurisdiction are unable to purchase federal flood insurance.
+In addition, federal grants, loans, disaster assistance and federal mortgage insurance are unavailable for the acquisition or construction of structures located in the floodplain as shown on the NFIP maps.

-Similarly, if a community chooses not to participate in the NFIP, property owners are not subject to the Federal flood insurance purchase requirements.
+Similarly, if a community chooses not to participate in the NFIP, property owners are not subject to the federal flood insurance purchase requirements.
 However, a lender is still required to inspect any flood maps to determine flood hazard risk and provide notice of such risk.
-A lender may require a borrower to obtain flood insurance even in the absence of a Federal purchase requirement.
+A lender may require a borrower to obtain flood insurance even in the absence of a federal purchase requirement.

-It is important for the flood zones to be accurate between the lender’s Standard Flood Hazard Determination Form (SFHDF), more commonly known as a flood zone determination, and the flood zone shown on the policy declarations page.
-This is for the purpose of compliance exams conducted on lenders by their particular Federal regulatory entity.
+It is important for the flood zones to be accurate between the lender’s Standard Flood Hazard Determination Form (SFHDF), more commonly known as a flood zone determination and the flood zone shown on the policy declarations page.
+This is for the purpose of compliance exams conducted on lenders by their particular federal regulatory entity.
 A regulatory entity may deem the flood zone discrepancy as a violation of the Act.

 In cases when a lender’s flood zone determination is different from that of an insurance agent, FEMA recommends that the more hazardous flood zone be used for rating, unless the building qualifies for the NFIP Grandfather Rules or is eligible under the 2-Year Preferred Risk Policy(PRP) Extension.

 FEMA has required that all Write-Your-Own (WYO) companies and the NFIP Direct, display two flood zones (Current Flood Zone and Flood Risk/Rated Zone) on the flood insurance policy declaration page.
 The only time one flood zone will be displayed on the policy, is if the Current Flood Zone and Flood Risk/Rated Zone are the same.
 In those cases, if the flood zone on the SFHDF and policy declaration page differ, check for the “grandfather” indicator on the declaration page or request the insurance agent verify with the insurer that the building qualifies for grandfathering.
-If it does, the insurance agent can provide the insurer with the proper documentation, if necessary, and the insurer can endorsement the policy declaration page to indicate “yes” to grandfathering.
+If it does, the insurance agent can provide the insurer with the proper documentation, if necessary, and the insurer can endorse the policy declaration page to indicate “yes” to grandfathering.

-Even after a property owner goes to the extent to provide the lender with documentation, such as an Elevation Certificate, to challenge the flood zone designation, and still no agreement can be reached, the property owner may suggest to the lender that FEMA make a final determination through a process called, a Letter of Determination Review (LODR).
+Even after a property owner goes to the extent to provide the lender with documentation, such as an Elevation Certificate, to challenge the flood zone designation and still no agreement can be reached, the property owner may suggest to the lender that FEMA make a final determination through a process called, a Letter of Determination Review (LODR).